 Some of the largest dams in the world are associated with Canadian hydroelectric and mine tailings developments.
 Other dam structures in Canada include small and medium embankments for agricultural and water supply usage.
 In all cases the dams must be designed, operated and maintained so that they do not pose an unacceptable risk to the downstream populations.

 The great majority of large dams in Canada were built as components of large hydroelectric projects.
-With its great wealth of rivers and hydraulic resources, it is no wonder that Canada is now the world’s biggest producer of hydro power, generating 350 TWh/year.
-That output represents 62 percent of the country’s total electricity production, and more than 13 percent of the global output of hydro power.
+With its great wealth of rivers and hydraulic resources, it is no wonder that Canada is the world’s second biggest producer of hydropower, generating 380 TWh/year (2019).
+That output represents 59.3 percent of the country’s total electricity production.
 This electricity is produced from 450 hydroelectric stations and more than 200 small hydro plants (less than 10 MW).
 Over the years, Canada has developed a world-renowned expertise in hydropower and in dam projects design, construction and management.

 Canada is a country rich in water resources, and it is not surprising that only a small number of the large dams in the country have been built strictly for irrigation, water supply or flood control purposes.
 Hundreds of small dams, however, have been constructed for individual water supply or irrigation purposes.
 Most of the dams in Canada are multi-purpose, to a degree, and many hydroelectric dams can claim some degree of water supply or flood control benefits.